rest-for-physics/framework/doc/tutorials/Installation of REST.md

  cmake -DCMAKE_CXX_COMPILER=g++-4.8 -DINSTALL_PREFIX=/full/path/to/install/destination/ $REST_v2
 \endcode

 Where *DINSTALL_PREFIX* will be the directory where headers, libraries and other required files will be installed.
 You can choose for example $REST_v2/install.
-It is **important** that full path to installation is specified in the INSTALL_PREFIX definition.
 Since *../* points to $REST_v2, you could execute

 \code
  cmake -DCMAKE_CXX_COMPILER=g++-4.8 -DINSTALL_PREFIX=$REST_v2/install ../
 \endcode

 being $REST_v2 the full path directory pointing to your REST_v2 directory.

+\warning It is **important** that full path to installation is specified in the INSTALL_PREFIX definition.

 After this is done, you can launch the compilation of REST,